syncfusion-content/angular-docs/angular/Grid/Grouping.md

 ## Group Caption Format / Group Caption Template

-Using [`captionFormat`](https://help.syncfusion.com/api/angular/ejgrid#members:groupsettings-captionformat "captionFormat") property of [`groupSettings`](https://help.syncfusion.com/api/js/ejgrid#members:groupsettings "groupSettings") you can render any type of JsRender templates or customizing the group caption text.
+Using [`captionFormat`](https://help.syncfusion.com/api/angular/ejgrid#members:groupsettings-captionformat "captionFormat") property of [`groupSettings`](https://help.syncfusion.com/api/js/ejgrid#members:groupsettings "groupSettings") you can render any type of template using ngtemplate with e-groupcaption-template attribute to customize the group caption text.

 The following code example describes the above behavior.